 In animal tests, selenium seems to make the sedative effects of these drugs last longer:

 - Secobarbital (Seconal)

-Cholesterol-lowering medications -- Simvastatin (Zocor) and niacin have been shown to lower LDL ("bad") cholesterol and raise HDL ("good") cholesterol in people with heart disease.
-Taking antioxidants, including selenium, along with these drugs may make them less effective.
-Theoretically, selenium may also reduce the effectiveness of other statins, including atorvastatin (Lipitor), fluvastatin (Lescol), lovastatin (Mevacor), and prevastatin (Pravachol).
+Simvastatin (Zocor) and niacin have been shown to lower LDL (bad) cholesterol and raise HDL (good) cholesterol in people with heart disease.
+Taking certain antioxidants together, including selenium, along with these drugs may make them less effective.
+In theory, selenium may also reduce the effectiveness of other statins, including atorvastatin (Lipitor), fluvastatin (Lescol), lovastatin (Mevacor), and prevastatin (Pravachol).

-Birth control pills -- Some researchers theorize that women taking birth control pills may have higher levels of selenium in their blood.
+Some researchers propose that women taking birth control pills may have higher levels of selenium in their blood.
 If you take birth control pills, ask your doctor before taking extra selenium.